nobodhi/javascript_coding_exercise/README.md

 The problems are not described in great depth here.
 Instead, every problem is accompanied by a test script, and the challenge is to get the test script to pass.
 This is the principle behind **Document First, Test Driven Development**.
 All the requirements are found in the test case, and the developer's only job is to get the tests to pass.

-Tests are currently using npm modules "lab* and *code".
+Tests are currently using npm modules "lab" and "code".

 ## Coding Projects